 I have a VB.NET application that works fine when I run it from any folder on my local drive.
 But if I try to run

+it from a networked drive, it fails.
+The networked drive is a snap server, not a Windows 2000 server.
+I don't know if that would make a difference or not?
 The fact that you're running an application from a snap server doesn't matter.
 However, the fact that you're running a .NET application from a network share matters very much.
 The security settings in .NET are managed by a part of the runtime known as Code Access Security (CAS).
 In CAS, permissions are awarded to each assembly based on evidence, that is, some characteristic of the assembly itself, rather than the user that's running the assembly.
 Examples of evidence include what site an assembly is from, what URL was used to load it, what key was used to sign it and, most commonly, what zone an assembly is from.
 Anything copied to a computer's hard drive and launched via a drive-based path name is from the My Computer zone and is awarded full trust.
 However, anything from a network share is from the intranet zone, which means that it's awarded partial trust.
 The permissions awarded to an assembly from the Intranet zone by default are available via the Microsoft .NET Framework Configuration administration tool and shown in Figure 1.

 Figure 1: Default permissions for assemblies from the intranet zone